Aaditya-Nandeshwar/Kubernetes/README.md

 ## About

-This document briefly describes how to deploy and scale Nodejs application on Kubernetes, using horizontal pod autoscaler running on the AWS cloud.
+This document briefly describes how to deploy and scale Nodejs application on Kubernetes running on the AWS cloud.

 ## prerequisite

-1) Create 2 EC2 Linux instances on AWS with a minimum configuration of 2 vCPU and 4GB of RAM and name them as Master and Node.
+1) Create two EC2 Linux instances on AWS with a minimum configuration of 2 vCPU and 4GB of RAM and name them as Master and Node.
 2) Create one AWS IAM user with necessary permission, note down ACCESS_KEY, and SECRET_KEY of IAM USER.
 This credentials we will use to log in on AWS.

 3) Create one ECR repository with the name Nodejs-test on AWS.